Sultanate of Buayan: Betrayal of Datu Piang, Amai Mingka

 Datu Piang, a Chinese-mestizo, was formerly the appointed Minister of Lands by Datu Uto.
 According to oral tradition, many of Datu Uto's followers defected him for Datu Piang, as Datu Uto refused to open his granaries to his people during a time of famine.
 This helped Datu Piang gain a large following.

-While Datu Piang was often referred to as 'Datu', he had no noble origin and never used the honorific to refer to himself.
+While Datu Piang was often referred to as 'Datu', he was a commoner who had no noble origin and never used the honorific to refer to himself.
 Rather, he referred to himself as Ama ni Mingka (Father of Mingka).

 Eventually, in January 1899, Datu Piang betrayed Uto and established his headquarters on the old Buayan capital, now renamed Dulawan, as well as capturing Bacat, another capital of Buayan.
 From there, Piang overthrew the Spanish garrison in Cotabato and Tamontaka and granted himself the title of 'Sultan of Mindanao'.
 This left Datu Uto frustrated as Datu Piang became a rival of Buayan.
 In December 1899, American forces landed in Cotabato and Datu Piang collaborated with the American authorities.
 This left Datu Ali, the ruler of Tinungkup and eventually Buayan, as the only formidable opponent that was able to form a resistance against American forces in Mindanao.